DIRECTORS

 PWS Stewardship Foundation Board of Directors

-William Melton -- Board of Directors Vice Chair
+William Melton -- Board of Directors Chair

 William Melton began working in Prince William Sound in 2015 as a Sea Kayak Guide.
 The following year he made his first documentary about conservation and stewardship efforts taking place in the Nellie Juan-College Fiord Wilderness Study Area.
 He spent five years working with Alaska Geographic producing media and coordinating immersive Outdoor Education expeditions designed to introduce participants to the wonders of Alaska's Public Lands.
 In 2021, he founded a production company focused in outdoor media production that takes him all over Alaska.
 In the summers, you can still find him working on his roll and camping with his family in Prince William Sound.